avirajkhare00/ink-boxes/erc721/ui/README.md

  - Run the cypress by running command: `npx cypress open`, if you want it using cli mode then use `npx cypress run`.
  - Run all the tests.

+Note: Test doesn't work successfully for the first time.
+You need to run the tests for the second time.

 ## Run docker

 Run the following commands to run docker container